Eco-House: Home Construction Goes Green

 Major appliances are designed to use less water and energy.
 Faucets and showerheads meet EPA’s “water sense” specifications.
 And lighting fixtures are Energy Star qualified using one quarter the energy of traditional lighting.
 Bulbs last about seven years with regular use.
 They also distribute light more evenly and efficiently.

-Additional safety features include technology to turn off the ventilation system in the event of an activated smoke or carbon monoxide detector and a radon migration system designed to pull out any trapped gases underneath the house, preventing them from infiltrating the home.
+Additional safety features include technology to turn off the ventilation system in the event of an activated smoke or carbon monoxide detector and radon mitigation systems that can provide radon mitigation designed to pull out any trapped gases underneath the house, preventing them from infiltrating the home.
+You can check if your home has radon with this https://www.radoneliminator.com/radon-testing.

 Custom Structures believes in using as much locally or regionally produced supplies as possible.
 Red Oak flooring was harvested regionally in North Carolina.
 The 3/8 inch engineered hardwood flooring uses approximately 50% less newly-forested wood in its production than conventional alternatives.
 No VOC adhesives were used in its installation.